Nations vow to save Iran nuclear deal after US pullout

 But he also said Iran would discuss its response with other parties to the deal before announcing a decision.

+Stoking fears of a Middle East arms race, Saudi Foreign minister Adel al-Jubeir told CNN the kingdom would pursue its own nuclear weapons if Iran resumed its alleged quest for the bomb.

-Iran has always denied seeking a nuclear weapon, insisting its atomic programme was for civilian purposes.
+Iran has always denied seeking a nuclear weapon, insisting its atomic program was for civilian purposes.

 OIL RALLIES